eshwanthkartitr/NAACL-2025-Political-Sentiment-Analysis/readme.md

 - Different models were fine-tuned for classification based on their respective architectures.
 - Due to dataset scarcity SVM based methods performed better

+## ⚠️ AI-Generated Code Disclosure
+Some boilerplate code, such as model training scripts and data preprocessing utilities, were generated using AI-assisted tools to streamline development.
+However, all model training, hyperparameter tuning, and evaluations were manually implemented and reviewed to ensure correctness.

 ## 📧 Contact
 For any queries, feel free to reach out.
 ---